wwmason/vagrant-rails-heroku/README.md

 A minimal(ish) VirtualBox-based Vagrant VM for developing/deploying Rails apps on Heroku.

-Copyright (C) 2018 W. W. Mason
+*Copyright (C) 2018 W. W. Mason*
+*(See License section below and LICENSE file)*

 ## Box Configuration
-This box is based on `ubuntu/xenial64`.
+This box is based on `ubuntu/xenial64` (https://app.vagrantup.com/ubuntu/boxes/xenial64).
 It adds the following packages/tools:
 - Git
 - rbenv
 - ruby-build